sonlab-metu/SONLab-FRET-Tool/installers/README.md

 1. Verify your GPU is supported by the selected backend
 2. Ensure you have the latest drivers installed
 3. Try the CPU-only version if GPU acceleration is not required

-## Download the GUI Installer

-The latest GUI installer can be downloaded from our [releases page](https://github.com/sonlab-metu/SONLab-FRET-Tool/releases).
-Look for the `.exe` file in the "Assets" section of the latest release.

 ## Support